Durham Innovation District, Master Plan / Durham, NC

 The Details

-This six block area of Downtown Durham is master planned to include 1.3 million square feet of life science research and office space, residential, retail, parking structures and will include parks and greenway.
-Located adjacent to West Village, a one million square foot mixed-use historic renovation project, the project is intended to create a new district focused in the life sciences in Downtown Durham to live, work and play, but is intended to become part of the fabric of Downtown.
+This six-block area of Downtown Durham is master planned to include 1.3 million square feet of life science research and office space, residential, retail, parking structures, and will include parks and a greenway.
+Located adjacent to West Village, a one-million-square-foot mixed-use historic renovation project, the project is intended to create a new district focused in the life sciences in Downtown Durham to live, work and play, and also designed to become part of the fabric of Downtown.

 Client